petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 These days, the
 [open science movement](https://en.wikipedia.org/wiki/Open_science)
-has made code and data sharing more common, which is a great achievement, but often what is shared---sometimes called a
+has made code and data sharing more appreciated and more common, which is a great achievement, but often what is shared---sometimes called a
 ["repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/)---is
 not single button reproducible.
 In fact, in most cases what's shared is
-[not reproducible at all](https://doi.org/10.1093/bib/bbad375), hence why it's called a reproducibility crisis.
+[not reproducible at all](https://doi.org/10.1093/bib/bbad375), hence why it's called a _reproducibility crisis_.

 Note that I'm not talking about replicability here, which refers to collecting new raw data